shibali24/honeycomb/README.md

-# HONEYCOMB
+# honeycomb

-**Honeycomb** is a lightweight, decentralized peer-to-peer (P2P) communication platform designed for disaster situations where traditional infrastructure is unreliable, congested, or down.
+**honeycomb** is a lightweight, decentralized peer-to-peer (P2P) communication platform designed for disaster situations where traditional infrastructure is unreliable, congested, or down.
 Instead of relying on a central server, Honeycomb runs as a self-healing overlay network where every participant is both a client and a relay, enabling short text broadcasts to propagate even under churn and node failures.

 ## Docs (PDF)